shivannis/xandr-docs-public/xandr-docs/mobile-sdk/set-reserve-prices-on-android.md

 ---
-title : Set Reserve Prices on Android description : The reserve price is the minimum bid amount you'll accept to show an ad in Android. ms.custom: android-sdk ms.date : 10/28/2023
+title: Set Reserve Prices on Android
+description: This page covers reserve price which is the minimum bid amount you'll accept to show an ad.
+ms.custom: android-sdk
+ms.date: 10/28/2023
 ---

 # Set reserve prices on Android

 The reserve price is the minimum bid amount you'll accept to show an ad.
 This setting should be used with caution, as it can cause you to show significantly fewer ads (or none at all), which will negatively affect your app's monetization.

 > [!NOTE]
 > This API must be called before `loadAd` method if you want to set a reserve price on an impression.
 The price set here will be used in the auction logic.